yusdacra/musikquadrupled/README.md

 # musikquadrupled

-A proxy server for musikcubed that implements TLS, alternative authentication solution and CORS for proper Web support.
+A proxy server for musikcubed that implements TLS, alternative authentication solution, CORS for proper Web support and a few extra goodies.
 Compatible with musikcube.

 ### Configuration